-The weight of an object is supported by a collection of contact points between the object and the table.
+The weight of an object is supported by a collection of contact points between the object and the

+Figure 1-1: The edge of an advancing fence pushing a corner of a sliding object table.
 These support forces may change as the object moves relative to the table.
 Finding the COR is complicated by the fact that changes in the distribution of support forces under the object substantially affect the motion, i.e., such changes affect the location of the COR.
 Intuitively, if the support is concentrated near the center of mass (CM), the object will tend to rotate more and translate less than if the support is uniformly distributed over the entire bottom surface of the object.